-Bathroom Designs to Expect in the Future (Futuristic Bathrooms)
+Bathroom Designs of the Future

 Even with the modern innovations in bathroom designs, it can be said that bathroom interiors haven’t changed drastically over the decades.
 Save for some modern additions like spa baths, custom vanities, body jets built into Jacuzzis, wet rooms, heated towel rails, stylish storage ideas, underfloor heating, and thermostatic shower systems the changes are generally in bathroom styles, interior layouts, and finishes.